-Labor Day is still more than a month away, which means there’s plenty of grilling left to do this season.
+Labor Day is only a couple weeks away, but there’s plenty of grilling left to do this season.
 Be sure to avoid these common grilling mistakes—both when buying and cooking your meat— for the juiciest burgers and steaks ever.

 Cooking is rarely an exact science, and that goes for grilling, too.
 Much of it depends on personal taste, and with so many different heat sources, grilling & barbecue styles, savory rubs, and marinades, you can take your outdoor summer eats in many great directions.
 There are, however, a few cardinal rules of grilling that most experts agree should be followed for consistently juicy, tender, and flavorful grilled meats.